 Very!
 About 90% of students who use NameSayer say that one of NameSayer's pronunciations is right for their name.

-More than 2/3 say that the "best guess" is right; another 20% say that one of NameSayer's alternate pronunciations is right.
+About 80% say that the "best guess" is right; another 10-15% say that one of NameSayer's alternate pronunciations is right.

-Since more than 2/3 of students say that NameSayer's "best guess" is right for them, this means that for students who don't log in, there is a high probability that NameSayer's "best guess" is right.
+Since about 80% of students say that NameSayer's "best guess" is right for them, this means that for students who don't log in, there is a high probability that NameSayer's "best guess" is right.

 First of all, only about 10% of students say that none of NameSayer's pronunciations is right.
 In that case, the student can record their name or else type a description.